 4. After the bath, while the skin is still moist, moisturize with a thick, fragrance-free lotion to avoid skin irritation after exfoliation.

-With this fake tan-banishing regime, not only will that horrid orange hue be no longer, but your skin will feel smoother and softer than it did before!
+With this fake tan-banishing regime, not only will that horrid orange hue be no longer with our website, but your skin will feel smoother and softer than it did before!
 So now that you’re in need of a tan again, learn how to apply a beautiful fake tan worth keeping in my review on the miraculous St. Moriz here!